pingcap/docs/tidb-cloud/export-data-from-tidb-cloud.md

     tiup install dumpling:v6.1.1
     ```

 4. Export your data using Dumpling from TiDB.
-You can export data in the following formats:

     <SimpleTab>